andreipana/qdvc/README.md

 If either the `.dvc\config` or `.dvc\config.local` files contain a `[cache] dir` property, to alter the default cache location, QDVC will use that location instead of the default one.

-For the moment, QDVC does only pull, the equivalent of the `dvc -R -f <paths>` command.

 ----

 ### Building QDVC